-fully and tell you all about the fascinating secrets there are behind it.
+The would be nice if I were able to raise the curtain fully and tell you all about the fascinating secrets there are behind it.
 But you know as well as I do that I can't lift the curtain entirely -- I can only let you have a peek.
 The necessity for secrecy in the field I'm going to talk about is so great that in May 1950 Congress enacted special legislation to give us the protection we need.
-The law is known as P ublic Law 513 and if I should violate it by telling you too much, even though my talk has been officially authorized and everybody here is present by proper authority, I could be separated from \$10,000 if I had that much, or could be given the dubious pleasure of spending my next 10 years as a guest of one of Uncle Sam's institutions for the re-education of criminals, or I be given both treatments, neither of which I am anxious to try.
-Somewase for to your seats in the expectation of hearing any real hot stuff.
+The law is known as P ublic Law 513 and if I should violate it by telling you too much, even though my talk has been officially authorized and everybody here is present by proper authority, I could be separated from \$10,000 if I had that much, or could be figiven the dubious pleasure of spending my next 10 years as a guest of one of Uncle Sam's institutions for the re-education of criminals, or I be given both treatments, neither of which I am (SEE ATTAC HED CARD) anxious to try.
+Some aser for Actor birgs to your seats in the expectation of hearing any real hot stuff.